rodrigoskks/emailbacula/README.md

 # emailbacula
-Script to send E-mail to clients with description of files that was backuped, must edit crontab -e to execute monthly, must install Mutt, must edit paths to work right.
+Script to send E-mail to bacula clients with description of files that was backuped, must edit crontab -e to execute monthly, must install Mutt, must edit paths to work right, must give permission to .sh file.